Take the Trail

 7. South Park Lands Creek

-The South Park Lands Creek, which is underground at this point, is not natural but an artificial drainage channel that was built more than a century ago.
+The South Park Lands Creek, which is underground at this point, is not natural but is an artificial drainage channel that was built more than a century ago.

 In 2016, the City Council realised that the artificial creek was badly eroded and design design improvements were urgently needed.